Prioritising Health & Safety at Work: Rethinking Employee Well-Being

 Recognise Individual Needs: Understanding that employees have unique needs can improve satisfaction.
 Regular feedback and one-on-one meetings allow leaders to accommodate diverse preferences.

-Address Bias: Unconscious or intentional biases can harm morale.
+Address Bias: Unconscious or intentional biases can harm team morale.
 Training to recognise and address bias promotes an inclusive and respectful environment.

 Encourage Mental Health Breaks: Regular breaks, like quick walks or screen-free time, support mental health.
 Promoting self-care helps employees recharge and reduces stress.